 Finding the right rental property can be a difficult and daunting process if you have not yet had the experience.
 Often you are one of many attending an open house and the competition can sometimes look a little fierce.

-Although some property owners still allow pets such as dogs and cats it seems that most clients prefer tenants do not have pets.
+Although some property owners still allow pets such as dogs and cats, it seems that most clients prefer tenants do not have pets.
 However, please feel free to ask the agent conducting the open home.

-Simply click here to go to our application page.
+Go to our application page.